 Why does the cat always catch the mouse?
-When you think of how agile and quick a mouse can be, he should be able outmaneuver the cat.
-Yet, nearly 100 percent of the time, the cat will catch the mouse.
+When you think of how agile and quick a mouse can be, it should easily outmaneuver the cat.
+Yet, most of the time, the cat will catch the mouse.

 That’s not just a fun question.
 It’s actually a way of thinking that applies to PR and business.

 First off, I’m not an expert on mice or cats.
-I have never owned a cat and I hate mice.
+I’m allergic to cats and I hate mice.
 But as a person who lives in Brooklyn, and every New Yorker will tell you – “if you have mice, get a cat and the problem will go away.”

 Cat and Mouse – What They Teach us about PR

 A cat traditionally studies its prey before it attacks.
-It tries to understand the mouse’s movements and agility in advance.
-It is also more patient.
-The cat takes his time approaching the mouse, waiting for the right moment to pounce while the mouse is preoccupied with the ground.
+It doesn’t just pounce.
+Instead, it observes the mouse’s movements, speed and agility from a distance.
+The cat takes his time approaching the mouse, waiting for the right moment to pounce while the mouse is preoccupied with what’s in front of him.

 As for the mouse, I will never understand why he continually gets caught.
-He is faster and more agile and should be able to run circles around the puffy paw.
+He is faster and more agile and should be able to run circles around the cat.

 I’ve watched mice move on the streets of New York.
 Trust me, I couldn’t catch one in my house but I guarantee you I can catch a cat anywhere.
 The mice gets caught because he is afraid.